bhu1735/Gate-Bootstrapped-Switch/README.md

 - Clk: Track/sample phase.
 When Clk is HIGH, the capacitor C3 acts as a battery.
 - Clk_bar: Hold phase
 - M1: Main sampling switch
-- M2: Used alongside switches M5 & M6 to ensure the capacitor C2 acts as a battery during track phase.
+- M5: Used alongside switches M7 & M8 to ensure the capacitor C2 acts as a battery during track phase.
 During sampling, this switch will be closed.
 This can be implemented using CMOS switch because input VIN ranges from 0 to VDD.
 Another way is to use NMOS switch with gate connected to gate of M1 to provide the required boosted gate voltage.
 - M3: Used alongside switch M4 to ensure the capacitor C2 gets charged to VDD during hold phase.
 It can be implemented using NMOS because it is connecting C2 to ground.
-- M4: Implemented using PMOS because it is connected to VDD.
-Its gate terminal is connected to VG to ensure the switch is OFF during track phase.
-- M5: Implemented using PMOS because it is connected to VDD.
-- M6: Implemented using NMOS because it is connected to VDD.
-- M7: Used to provide protection to switch M6.
-This is because when M6 is OFF, it has a large drain-to-source voltage (VDS = VDD + VIN).
+- M6: Used to provide protection to switch M7.
+This is because when M7   is OFF, it has a large drain-to-source voltage (VDS = VDD + VIN).
 This affects the reliability of the device and its lifetime will come down.
 M6 helps ease this by reducing VDS to a nominal value.
+It is implemented using NMOS because it is connected to VDD.
+- M6 and M7 provide the discharging path for node Vgate of M1 to ground.
+- M2 helps ensure that the node Vgate tracks the input voltage shifted by VDD thereby keeping Vgs across M1 constant.
 - C3: Used to act as a battery during track phase and to get charged during hold phase.
+It gets charged to VDD through transistors M9 and M10 during hold phase.
+- M11, M12, C1 and C2 form a clock multiplier known as Nakagome charge pump that ensures transistor M9 charges capacitor C3 during hold phase.

 # Reference Circuit Waveforms: